The Freelance Shame Squad

 - In Weird Science, an entire mall atrium full of shoppers stop all their business just to laugh at Gary and Wyatt after bullies dump an Icee on their heads.
 To their credit, the two girls hanging out with the bullies weren't impressed by the crude little stunt, but it doesn't count for much when everybody else in the mall seemed to be.

-- The eponymous character from Angus has the squad deployed on him at several points, the worst probably being when the Jerk Jock stole his boxers and ran them up the school flagpole.
+- The title character from Angus has the squad deployed on him at several points, the worst probably being when the Jerk Jock stole his boxers and ran them up the school flagpole.
 Angus' friend doesn't help matters by remarking that the shorts are nearly as wide as the flag.
 The last time is when Rick plays an embarassing video of Angus at the Winter Ball dance just as Angus is being crowned.
 The principal, at least, is unamused.

 - Lucas takes this trope Up to Eleven, as if poor Lucas' life wasn't miserable enough already.
 There are a whopping four separate instances of public ridicule that he endures, the crowner of which is not only humiliating but incredibly painful; half the student body stands around pointing and laughing while he runs across the school grounds in naught but a towel, clutching his nads because the bullies put liniment on his crotch.
 Ouch.
 To his credit, Lucas is an Iron Woobie who refuses to let their cruelty get to him.